SocialHub.AI

 • AI AgentsInfer which furnishing stage a member is in — moving in, updating a room, or replacing a worn piece — to time the right outreach across a multi-year window.

-• AI AgentsRecommend the next coordinating category — the rug, lighting, and textiles that complete the room a member just bought into — instead of re-pitching the durable they won't rebuy.
+• AI AgentsRun the recommendations engine to surface the next coordinating category — the rug, lighting, and textiles that complete the room a member just bought into — instead of re-pitching the durable they won't rebuy.

-• AI AgentsScore basket-expansion potential and surface the high-frequency small-goods path that converts a one-time furniture buyer into a repeat relationship.
+• AI AgentsScore basket-expansion potential on the Dashboard and surface the high-frequency small-goods path that converts a one-time furniture buyer into a repeat relationship.

 Activate

-• Marketing AutomationSend room-and-project inspiration content built around what the member already owns, turning a single piece into a styling journey.
+• Marketing AutomationSend room-and-project inspiration built in AI EDM around what the member already owns, turning a single piece into a styling journey.

-• Marketing AutomationOrchestrate email, app, and showroom design-service touches so a renovation project is nurtured across its whole timeline, not one blast.
+• Marketing AutomationOrchestrate email, App Push, and showroom design-service touches through Cross-Channel Delivery so a renovation project is nurtured across its whole timeline, reached once on the best channel.

-• Marketing AutomationRe-engage a dormant durable buyer with a seasonal small-goods or refresh occasion — the next basket, not a furniture re-sale.
+• Marketing AutomationRe-engage a dormant durable buyer with an event-triggered seasonal small-goods or refresh occasion — the next basket, not a furniture re-sale.

 Accumulate

-• Loyalty & CRMRun a home-life membership that rewards the whole household relationship — textiles, décor, and seasonal refreshes — across the years between big-ticket buys.
+• Loyalty & CRMRun a home-life membership on Points & Tiers that rewards the whole household relationship — textiles, décor, and seasonal refreshes — across the years between big-ticket buys.

-• Loyalty & CRMTier benefits around total home-furnishing value and project completion, not single transactions, so the durable purchase compounds into ongoing engagement.
+• Loyalty & CRMTier benefits around total home-furnishing value and project completion in a Brand-Kit-themed Member Portal, so the durable purchase compounds into ongoing engagement.

-• Loyalty & CRMConvert one-time furniture buyers into high-frequency small-goods members with project-based rewards and member-only home services.
+• Loyalty & CRMConvert one-time furniture buyers into high-frequency small-goods members with project-based rewards, Member-get-Member referrals, and member-only home services.

 The numbers behind the home & lifestyle opportunity